shirtd/tpers/README.md

 #### A Note

 The `--som` flag attempts to load a `.pkl` file containing a pre-trained self-organizing map (SOM) for the specified data/test set.
-I don't know if `.pkl` files will survive, new ones can be trained by running
+I don't know if `.pkl` files will survive.
+New ones can be trained by running

     ./mksom.py --set {DATASET} --test {TESTSET}

-The script trains a model using the training data (`tr.log`) file for the specified data/test set, tests it on the corresponding test data set (`te.log`), and plots the results against the existing model in `cache/som_{DATASET}-{TESTSET}.pkl`, if available.
+The script trains a model using the training data (`tr.log`) file for the specified data/test set, tests it on the corresponding test data set (`te.log`), and plots the results against an existing model in `cache/som_{DATASET}-{TESTSET}.pkl`, if available.
 Pass anything (other than `n` or `no`) to override the existing model.
-If no model exists it just saves it.
+If no model exists it just saves.

 ## Arguments

-There are a number of module-specific arguments that can be tested with the default behavior on the data/test set.
-A few presets are provided if you want to ignore all the options and run what works, but theres a lot to play with here.

 ### Processing
 Passing something like